Helperbird/website/src/pages/help/how-to-favorite-a-feature-in-helperbird.md

 ### Adding a Feature to Quick Actions

-1. **Open Helperbird**: Click the Helperbird icon in your browser.
+**Step 1**: Open Helperbird: Click the Helperbird icon in your browser.

-2. **Locate Quick Actions Area**: This is at the top of the Helperbird interface, where your frequently used features are saved.
+**Step 2**: Locate Quick Actions Area: This is at the top of the Helperbird interface, where your frequently used features are saved.

-3. **Add to Quick Actions**: Click the grey plus button in the quick actions area.
+**Step 3**: Add to Quick Actions: Click the grey plus button in the quick actions area.

-4. **Choose a Feature**: A modal will display all available features, each with a heart icon next to it.
+**Step 4**: Choose a Feature: A modal will display all available features, each with a heart icon next to it.

-5. **Select Favorite**: Click the heart icon next to a feature to add it to your quick actions.
+**Step 5**: Select Favorite: Click the heart icon next to a feature to add it to your quick actions.
 A solid heart indicates the feature is selected; an outlined heart means it's not.

-6. **Confirm Selection**: Close the modal.
+**Step 6**: Confirm Selection: Close the modal.
 The chosen feature will now be visible in the quick actions area.

 ### Understanding Favorite Features